-Better known as the brother of Rossano Brazzi, one of the more popular male leads during the golden age of Italian cinema, Oscar Brazzi began working in the industry as a production designer in the 1950s.
-Probably funded by his brother, he quickly moved into production and, by the early 1960s, was working with directors of note, such as Roberto Rossellini, Steno, Marco Bellocchio and Mauro Bolognini.
-Clearly not content with production duties he moved into director’s chair in the second half of the 1960s where he debuted with a trilogy of films looking at youth issues.
+Better known as the brother of Rossano Brazzi, one of the more popular male leads during the golden age of Italian cinema, Oscar Brazzi began working in the industry as a production designer in the 1950s and by the early 1960s he moved into production design working with many notable directors including Roberto Rossellini, Steno, Marco Bellocchio and Mauro Bolognini.
+Clearly not content with production duties he graduated into director’s chair in the latter half of the 1960s where he debuted with a trilogy of films looking at youth issues.
 The first in the series, Secret Diary of a Minor, was produced on an extremely low budget but proved to be a big box-office draw and so, utilizing much of the same cast, he set to work on a sequel, Secret Life of an 18-Year-Old.

 Due Fogli Poster